 - Office 365 (for Office apps)

-Azure AD Premium editions are available for customers in China using the worldwide instance of Azure AD.
-Azure AD Premium editions aren't currently supported in the Azure service operated by 21Vianet in China.
-For more information about licensing and editions, see Sign up for Azure AD Premium.
+Microsoft Entra ID P1 or P2 editions are available for customers in China using the worldwide instance of Microsoft Entra ID.
+Microsoft Entra ID P1 or P2 editions aren't currently supported in the Azure service operated by 21Vianet in China

 The Global Administrator role is required to customize company branding.

 Before you begin

 All branding elements are optional.
 Default settings will remain, if left unchanged.
 For example, if you specify a banner logo but no background image, the sign-in page shows your logo with a default background image from the destination site such as Microsoft 365.
 Additionally, sign-in page branding doesn't carry over to personal Microsoft accounts.
 If your users or guests authenticate using a personal Microsoft account, the sign-in page doesn't reflect the branding of your organization.